-The Scottish Shark Tagging Programme (SSTP) is a branch of the Scottish Sea Angling Conservation Network www.ssacn.org; its objectives are to :
+The Scottish Shark Tagging Programme (SSTP) is a project run by the Scottish Sea Angling Conservation Network www.ssacn.org; its objectives are to :

-- to tag and record data on many of the shark, skate and ray species found within Scottish coastal waters
+- Tag and record data on many of the shark, skate and ray species found within Scottish coastal waters

 - Increase public awareness highlighting the need for shark protection

 - Encourage use of “codes of best practice”

 - Show that sea anglers, as ‘Citizen Scientists’, are a vital part of data gathering